 Please always seek out professional help for a proper assessment and treatment if you are consistently feeling down.
+There’s no shame in asking for help!
 You need to know what’s happening with you.
 It can get better.

 So much to do so little time.

-I have to slay my goals right?
+I have to achieve my goals, right?
 Work on it every day in order to succeed?

 You catch up just to fall behind a week later.